petar-nikolic125/CourseGram/README.md

-# GramCourses Frontend
+# GramCourses Frontend – Vite + React + Tailwind

-This project is a Vite powered React + TypeScript app styled with Tailwind CSS.
+This project is a Vite-powered React + TypeScript app styled with Tailwind CSS.
 It showcases a landing page and additional pages with routing.

 ## Available Scripts